K-PaaS/application-platform-guide-eng/user_guide/development_platform/stemcell.md

 3. If an error occurs while generating a stem cell, the error can be taken and then proceed from the stage where the error occurred.
 In this case, add resume\_from=<create stemcell stage\> to the generation command.
- ※ But, in resume option
+ ※ But, in the resume option
-    When generating a stemcell, an error may occur in a stage that performed normally before.
+    When generating a stemcell, an error may occur in a stage that was performed normally before.
 In this case, do not use the resume\_from option.

 		$ cd ~/workspace/bosh/bosh-stemcell
 		$ vagrant ssh -c '